 The program does not give the Corps the authority to complete detailed final designs or construction activities.

 How to Request Assistance.
 Requests for assistance should be in the form of a letter that includes the location and nature of the problem to be investigated.
-The request should be submitted by a state, local government agency, or eligible Native American Indian tribe to Mr. John Kennelly, Chief, Planning Branch, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
-For more information call Christopher Hatfield at 978-318-8520.
+The request should be submitted by a state, local government agency, or eligible Native American Indian tribe to Mr. John Kennelly, Chief, Planning Division, U.S. Army Corps of Engineers, New England District, 696 Virginia Road, Concord, MA 01742-2751.
+For more information call Christopher Hatfield, Plan Formulation Branch at 978-318-8520.

 Sample Request Letter for Planning Assistance to the States